jordancoult/MorphDemo/README.md

 # MorphDemo
-This basic GUI was built to allow simple interaction with the morphing simulator.
+This basic Python GUI was built to allow simple interaction with the morphing simulator.
+It requires specific package versions - if you would like to preserve the package versions on your global system, create a virtual environment before using requirements.txt
 ## Installation
 On your Linux machine, clone this repository using `git clone <repo URL>`.
 Next, cd into the cloned directory and run the following command.
 ```